 The next Bitcoin halving process will take place somewhere around in May, and this halving will take the rewards further down to 6.25 Bitcoin/block from the existing rate of 12 Bitcoin/block.
 The May month is predicted on the basis of the ongoing rate of Bitcoin mining, which is equivalent to mining one block every ten minutes.
 According to this rate, the next halving will take place in May 2020, although it is difficult to predict the exact date in the month of May.

 One of the obvious implications of Bitcoin halving will be the rise in its prices as supply will be constrained, which should help its valuation to rise.
-Many cryptocurrency analysts are of the opinion that halving the rewards is a positive step in the direction of Bitcoin’s valuation, although projecting the magnitude of the rise in Bitcoin’s price is anybody’s guess.
+Many cryptocurrency analysts are of the opinion that halving the rewards is a positive step in the direction of Bitcoin’s valuation, although projecting the magnitude of the rise in Bitcoin Value is anybody’s guess.
 A positive and highly optimistic prediction has come from the co-founder of Fundstrat Global Advisors, Thomas Lee who said that Bitcoin prices could gain as much as 100% in the year 2020.
 The firm has taken into account a host of factors to predict this steep rise in Bitcoin’s prices which includes the upcoming Bitcoin halving event, among others.

 According to the prediction of analysts at Bloomberg, Bitcoin is expected to reach new heights of valuation in the year 2020.
 Experts predict that Bitcoin halving is going to be one major reason behind the price rise of Bitcoin, and clouds of uncertainty over various geo-political issues are going to help Bitcoin post strong results.

 Many experts are also giving credence to the prediction of Hal Finney that Bitcoin would be worth $10 million, although not all are convinced about his prediction.
 Still, according to Adam Back, the founder of Blockstream, Finney’s prediction can’t be ruled out in entirety.
 It might be possible for Bitcoin to reach new heights of valuation reasons behind the ascent of Bitcoin could be different from the ones envisioned by the Finney.
+Many analysts commented that it is a good time to invest in Bitcoin before Bitcoin halving to earn good profit.
+You can invest in it through the most trusted automated trading platform – Bitcoin Revolution.
+To know more about it please check Bitcoin Revolution Review.

 Despite striking a congruence note on the rise in the valuation of Bitcoin, the jury is still out whether the adoption of Bitcoin and other cryptocurrencies will be able to achieve new heights in this year.
 We are getting mixed signals on the cryptocurrency adoption front – masses are increasingly patronizing digital coins and using them for all the regular purposes that are usually accomplished with the Fiat currency, but the governments and federal authorities across the world continue to remain a cause of concern for the crypto industry.